 Latin name: Chrysolina americana

-Size & characteristics: an attractive, 8mm long, metallic green beetle with purple stripes.
+Size & characteristics: An 8mm long, metallic green beetle with purple stripes.
 The larvae are grey with darker stripes and up to 8mm (516 in) in length, hatching from sausage-shaped eggs approximately 2mm (18in) long.
-Can be found feeding on the underside of leaves of rosemary, lavender and related plants, from early autumn to spring.
+The larvae can be found feeding on the underside of leaves of rosemary, lavender and related plants, from early autumn to spring.
 The beetle is a native of southern Europe that has become established in Britain since the 1990s.
+Adults can be found on plants throughout the year.

 Rosemary beetle is now widespread in England and has been found in parts of Scotland, Wales, Northern Ireland and the Irish Republic

 Most enquiries on rosemary beetle received by the RHS Advisory Service concern it as a pest on rosemary (Rosmarinus officinalis) and lavender (Lavandula species).
-However, the beetle is able to breed on thyme (Thymus species), sage (Salvia species), Russian sage (Perovskia atriplicifolia) and some other plants in the Lamiaceae family may also act as hosts.
+However, the beetle is able to breed on thyme (Thymus species), sage (Salvia species), Russian sage (Perovskia atriplicifolia) and some other plants in the Lamiaceae family may also be host plants.

-Adults and larvae can be collected by placing newspaper or an open upturned umbrella under the branches and tapping the plants dislodging the insects.
+Adults and larvae can be collected and removed by placing newspaper or an open upturned umbrella under the branches and tapping the plants to dislodge the insects.

 If pesticides are used then these are best applied in late summer to early autumn or in the spring, these should not be used while plants are in flower because of the danger to pollinating insects.
-Provided the instructions regarding harvest interval and other restrictions are followed insecticides approved for use on edible herbs, include Pyrethrum (e.g. Py Spray Garden Pest Killer), lambda-cyhalothrin (e.g. Westland Resolva Bug Killer), deltamethrin (e.g. Bayer Sprayday Greenfly Killer) and thiacloprid (e.g. Bayer Provado Ultimate Fruit & Vegetable Bug Killer).
+Provided the instructions regarding harvest interval and other restrictions are followed, insecticides approved for use on edible herbs can be used.
+Find out more about using chemicals in gardens.

 Help us with research